 - 4 large eggs

 - 2 tsp coffee extract or coffee powder

 - 1 cup dark cocoa powder

 - ½ cup vegetable oil

-- 2 cups powdered sugar for rolling
+- 2 cups powdered sugar for rolling and coating the dough

 - In a bowl, sift flour, cocoa powder, salt, and baking powder.
 Mix well using a wire whisk.

 - Add granulated and brown sugar.
 Mix well

 - Make a well in the center of the dry ingredients and pour the vegetable oil, eggs, vanilla extract, and coffee extract.